chienm/PKMN-RNG-Guide/Gen6-Fishing-RNG.md

 ### Introduction

 This guide will teach you how to RNG fishing in Pokemon XY and ORAS.
 For this guide, I will be explaining the steps that should be taken using Pokemon Alpha Saphire on an old 3DS XL as an example.
+The same steps can be taken for Omega Ruby and XY.

 ### Things to Keep In Mind